Bangladesh opposition leader Zia granted bail in graft cases

 More than 120 people have been killed and hundreds injured in political violence, most in petrol bomb attacks on vehicles, amid transport blockades and strikes by the opposition aimed at toppling the government.

-Political unrest over the past three months cost at least 49 billion taka ($630 million) or 0.55 percent of the country’s gross domestic products, Center for Policy Dialogue, a leading private think-tank, said on Sunday.
+Political unrest over the past three months cost at least 49 billion taka (422 million pounds) or 0.55 percent of the country’s gross domestic products, Centre for Policy Dialogue, a leading private think-tank, said on Sunday.

-It said it had analyzed 11 major sectors of the economy, including agriculture, transport, education and garments, which accounted for 80 percent of the country's exports.
+It said it had analysed 11 major sectors of the economy, including agriculture, transport, education and garments, which accounted for 80 percent of the country's exports.

 Zia is accused of embezzling $650,000 in two corruption cases involving charitable funds during her last term as prime minister, from 2001 to 2006.
 She and leaders of her party have denied the charges, saying they are politically motivated.